fazalmajid/gtldmilter/README.md

     mkdir -p /var/spool/postfix/milter
     chown postfix:postfix /var/spool/postfix/milter

+You will need two config files:

+* `/etc/postfix/gtlds.bad` with a list of the dubious gTLDs, one per line
+* `/etc/postfix/dests.bad` with a list of the recipients that trigger filtering of dubious gTLDs, one per line

 finally run, using SMF, daemontools or (shudder) systemd the `gtldmilter` program as a user in the `postfix` group.

 [1]: https://www.theregister.com/2012/06/29/domain_land_grab_under_the_microscope/